QED-92/cyber-security/modules/ffuf/ffuf.md

 POST parameters are sent in the request body.

-For PHP applications, the following **Content-Typ header** is required:
+For PHP applications, the following **Content-Type header** is required:

 - Content-Type: application/x-www-form-urlencoded